datarootsio/ml-skeleton-py/HOWTO.md

-lint                           lint the code using flake8 train                          train the model, you can pass arguments as follows: make ARGS="--foo 10 --bar 20" train prediction                     predict new values, you can pass arguments as follows: make ARGS="--foo 10 --bar 20" train count_report_files             count the number of present report files count_test_files               count the number of present test files pytest                         run tox/pytest tests init                           create environment & install requirements.txt test                           run extensive test
+lint                           lint the code using flake8 train                          train the model, you can pass arguments as follows: make ARGS="--foo 10 --bar 20" train prediction                     predict new values, you can pass arguments as follows: make ARGS="--foo 10 --bar 20" train deploy-endpoint                start Flask endpoint for calculating predictions count_report_files             count the number of present report files count_test_files               count the number of present test files pytest                         run tox/pytest tests init                           create environment & install requirements.txt
+init-train:                    create environment & train the model test                           run extensive test
 ```

 Note the dependency: `generate_dataset` > `train` > `prediction`.

+## Creating API endpoint

+Calling `make deploy-endpoint` will start Flask endpoint, which will calculate predictions for new data,
+using up-to-date model. `deploy-endpoint` can accept three parameters (model path, host and port).
+Default configuration is to use host 0.0.0.0 and port 5000.

+Detailed description of valid requests/responses is given in `swagger_specification.json`,
+within the root of the project.

+## Dockerization

+Currently you can find two docker files within the project root.
+1. `Dockerfile` builds an image for running notebooks.
+2. `Dockerfile.api` builds an image for starting API endpoint.
+When building image,
+initial model will be trained and included in image definition.
+You can build image using following command:
+`docker build -t your_tag -f Dockerfile.api .`, and run as `docker run -d -p 5000:5000 your_tag`.
+After this, requests are accepted on localhost, port 5000.

+Finally, you can start both services using `docker-compose`.
+TODO:
+- add docker-compose instructions (and how to setup pycharm to use this container)

 ## Best practices for development